 Employee benefits expenses: Our employee benefit expenses increased by 20.01% to Rs.
 298.32 lakhs for the financial year 2016-17 from Rs.
 248.58 lakhs for the financial year 2015-16.
 The increase was mainly due to increase in salaries & wages by Rs.
 56.35 lakhs, contribution to provident and other funds by Rs.
 2.88 lakhs.
 This was offset by decrease in staff welfare expenses by Rs.
 9.49 lakhs.
-Increase in our salaries & wages of some employees.
+Increase in our salaries & wages was mainly due to increase in number of employees as well as increase in salaries and wages of some employees.